akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/overview.png)

-8.You've now sucessfully created a **Ubuntu Virtual Machine** on Azure.
+8.You've now successfully created a **Ubuntu Virtual Machine** on Azure.

 ### 1.3 SSH to VM using Public IP